What is Sexual Violence

-Myth #1: Rapes are most likely to occur by a creepy stranger.
+Myth #1: Rape is most likely to be committed by a stranger.

 Myth #2: Girls play “hard to get” and say no when they really mean yes.